romm/formz/Documentation/06-IntegratorManual/Configuration.rst

 Message template
 ----------------

 Messages are automatically handled by JavaScript and Fluid.
-It works this way: when a field returns a message, it is wrapped in a HTML template, then put in the messages container (see above).
+It works this way: when a field returns a message, it's wrapped inside a HTML template, then put into the messages container (see above).

 Of course, it can be necessary that the message template changes according to the platforms, style guides, and other things.
 You can customize the template of messages for every field.
 The default value of this template is: